MET Syllabus 2025: Subject-Wise Syllabus and Weightage PDF Download

 • Covalent bonding: valence shell electron pair repulsion (VSEPR) theory and shapes of simple molecules, molecular orbital theory (MOT) - linear combination of atomic orbitals (Qualitative approach), energy level diagram, rules for filling molecular orbitals, bonding and anti-bonding molecular orbitals, bond order, electronic configuration of H 2 , Li 2and O 2 Non-existence of He 2 and paramagnetism of O 2 .

-• Metallic bonding: Electron gas theory (Electron Sea model), the definition of metallic bond.
+• METallic bonding: Electron gas theory (Electron Sea model), the definition of METallic bond.

 • Hydrogen bonding – inter and intra molecular, properties.

-• Solutions: Methods of expressing the concentration of solutions – ppm, molarity, molality, normality, mole fraction, percentage (by volume and wt.), Principles of volumetric analysis- standard solution, titrations and indicators-acid-base (phenolphthalein and methyl orange) and redox (Diphenylamine) numerical problems.
+• Solutions: METhods of expressing the concentration of solutions – ppm, molarity, molality, normality, mole fraction, percentage (by volume and wt.), Principles of voluMETric analysis- standard solution, titrations and indicators-acid-base (phenolphthalein and METhyl orange) and redox (Diphenylamine) numerical problems.

 • Vapour pressure of solutions and Raoult’s law, Ideal and non-ideal solutions, colligative properties of dilute solutions – the relative lowering of vapor pressure, depression of freezing point, elevation of boiling point, osmotic pressure, calculation of mol. wt. of a solute using colligative properties, can't Hoff factor and its significance.